Zone 4 - High St Kensington

 on view 24/7

-Standing at approximately 3-metres high, Autonomous Morris is a monumental sculpture made from deconstructed and collaged vintage car parts, welded together to produce a futuristic yet retro, cross-cultural totemic mask.
+Standing at approximately 3-metres high, Autonomous Morris is a monumental sculptural head made from deconstructed and collaged vintage car parts, welded together to produce a futuristic yet retro, cross-cultural totemic mask.

-Autonomous Morris is a motorised ‘Macco’ – a person who involves themselves in other people’s business for the purpose of gossip and posterity.
-Ové’s sculpture references his interest in the sculptural aspects of cars, using them to represent geographical movement, historical documentation, protection and nostalgia.
+Autonomous Morris is based on a Trinidadian phrase, ‘Macco’ – a person who involves themselves in other people’s business for the purpose of gossip and posterity.
+Ové enjoyed the idea that the now out of production car had a ‘voice’ and wanted to engage in dialogue with its viewers and speak of its own journey.
+The sculpture is a kind of motorised ‘Macco’ and references Ové's interest in the sculptural aspects of cars, using them to represent geographical movement, historical documentation and nostalgia.

 “I’m fascinated by ideas around time travel, the spread of diaspora and the positive effects of colliding cultures.
 My sculpture highlights my belief in the power or play embodied in masquerade, to liberate a sense of self and provide an alternate or evolving creative space both personal and communal.
 Autonomous Morris soaks up contemporary oral history and information, recording and storing as a ‘never forgetterer’.
-He listens to your aspirations, your pride, joy and anguish, acting as a receiver and archiver of memory.”
+He listens to your story, your pride, joy and anguish, acting as a receiver and archiver of memory, but remember, he is a Macco, he may gossip about it to others…”

 – Zak Ové